RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Center_Tapped_Transformer.md

 # Center-tapped transformer

-Center-tapped transformers allow to convert two phases primary connection into a split-phase secondary connection, with the neutral at the center secondary winding.
+Center-tapped transformers allow to split two-phase connection on its HV side into a two-phase connection with a neutral point in the middle on its LV side.
 It is modelled as follows:

 ````{tab} European standards
 ```{image}  /_static/Transformer/European_Center_Tapped_Transformer.svg